Skip to content

 Turn-Signal Demo

-Check out the Turn-Signal Demo to see the Turn-Signal in action.
-Click the link to move to the next page, then use your browser’s back button to return.
-Notice how the slide animation changes direction based on your navigation.
+Try the Turn-Signal Demo to see the directions script in action.
+Click on the icons to navigate the pages.
+Then use your browser’s back button to return.

 Installation